stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/CAN/CAN_DualFIFO/readme.txt

 CAN frames in normal mode and using FIFO0 and FIFO1.
 The sent frames are used to control Leds by pressing key or SEL push buttons.
-For the sent frames two different.standard identifier are used "0x321" is used when pressing SEL and the other one (0x123) is transmited by pressing on KEY push button .
+For the sent frames two different.standard identifier are used "0x321" is used when pressing SEL and the other one (0x123) is transmitted by pressing on KEY push button .

 The CAN serial communication link is a bus to which a number of units may be connected.
 This number has no theoretical limit.
 Practically the total number